adhiraj-ranjan/smart_calculator/README.md

 # calcu-lator
-This is  simple script for calculation
+This is an script for calculation

+It has three modes...
+-Basic
+-Advance
+-Interactive

+I will not tell anything about the modes..
+Just try yourself :) :)

 To run the program